Tomkay94/java-datastructures/README.md

 # Java Datastructures
 Java implementations of various data structures and their operations.

 These data structures are implemented for fun and reviewing purposes.
+The goal is to implement the data structures *without* using anything but primitive arrays and/or custom defined classes.

 The [Java API](http://docs.oracle.com/javase/7/docs/api/) already provides most, if not all, of the data structures which are listed here.

 ## Running Tests